elastisys/compliantkubernetes/docs/user-guide/logs.md

 Raw logs in CK8s are normalized, filtered, and processed by [Fluentd](https://www.fluentd.org/) and shipped to [OpenSearch](https://opensearch.org/) for storage and analysis.
 OpenSearch is derived from the fully open source version of Elasticsearch called [Open Distro for Elasticsearch](https://logz.io/blog/open-distro-for-elasticsearch/).

-OpenSearch provides a powerful, easy-to-use event monitoring and alerting system, enabling you to monitor, search, visualize your data among other things.
-OpenSearch Dashboards is used as visualization and analysis interface for OpenSearch for all your logs.
+OpenSearch provides a powerful, easy-to-use event monitoring and alerting system, enabling you to monitor, search and visualize your data among other things.
+OpenSearch Dashboards is used as a visualization and analysis interface for OpenSearch for all your logs.

 ## Visualization using OpenSearch Dashboards